laobamac/OCLP-Mod/docs/ACCEL.md

 ## Unable to switch GPUs on 2011 15" and 17" MacBook Pros

-Currently, with OCLP-Mod, GPU switching between the iGPU and dGPU is broken.
+Currently, with OpenCore Legacy Patcher, GPU switching between the iGPU and dGPU is broken.
 The simplest way to set a specific GPU is to disable the dGPU when you wish to remain on the more power efficient iGPU.

 The best way to achieve this is to boot to Recovery (or Single User Mode if the dGPU refuses to function at all) and run the following command: